-International organizations, such as the Organization for Economic Co-operation and Development (OECD) and the United Nations (UN),2 encourage authorities to adapt emerging technologies to improve and streamline their tax administrations.
+International organizations, such as the Organization for Economic Co-operation and Development (OECD) and the United Nations (UN),[2]encourage authorities to adapt emerging technologies to improve and streamline their tax administrations.
 While these and other organizations provide timely research and resources, learning from the practical experiences of other countries is vital.

 The Fourth Industrial Revolution has driven disruptive changes in the ways that citizens interact and businesses create value.
-At the same time, tax administrations and governments are exploring emerging technologies to simplify compliance and provide effective tax governance.
+At the same time, it is important how the tax administrations and the governments explore emerging technologies to simplify the compliance and at the same time provide effective tax governance.
 Tax administrations play an integral role in helping small businesses increase their digital literacy.
-These activities, in turn, boost their competitiveness and help them address the shadow economy with new analytical and operational tools.
+These activities, in turn, boost their competitiveness and aid them in dealing with the shadow economy with new analytical and operational tools.